hicommonwealth/commonwealth/knowledge_base/Web-Wallets.md

     + Within non-community pages, 'Ethereum', 'Cosmos', 'Solana', and 'Substrate'-based wallets are rendered.

     + Within communities based on 'Ethereum', 'Cosmos', 'Solana', or 'Substrate' chains, wallets specific to the respective community chain are rendered.

-    + Within the Near community, the Near wallet is rendered.

     + Within the 'terra' community, only the 'terrastation' and 'terra-walletconnect' wallets are rendered.